Copenhagen (play): Historical debate

+A collection of historical essays provoked by the play was published in English in 2005, with the vast majority of historians disagreeing with Frayn's depiction of the events.
 In a March 2006 interview Ivan Supek, one of Heisenberg's students and friends, commented that "Copenhagen is a bad play" and that "Frayn mixed up some things".
 Supek also claimed that Weizsäcker was the main figure of the meeting.
 Allegedly, "Heisenberg and Weizsäcker came to Bohr wearing German army uniforms.
 Weizsäcker tried to persuade Bohr to mediate for peace between Great Britain and Germany and Heisenberg practically completely relied on his political judgement".
 Supek received these details in a confidential conversation with Margrethe, who thought he would never make them public.
 Supek however felt it was "his duty to announce these facts so that future generations can know the truth about the Bohr – Heisenberg meeting".

-Supek's statements about Bohr's recollection of "the Bohr – Heisenberg meeting" mixes up the visit.
-Because Heisenberg could only visit Bohr in occupied Denmark on behalf of the German government, Heisenberg was obliged to make public lectures on behalf of the Government which were monitored by German government officials.
-Heisenberg tried to convey his opinions later during private discussions with Bohr.
-Heisenberg's letters to his wife and later to Jungk place his conversation with Bohr on Wednesday evening.
-Either he talked with Bohr on a walk, or at his residence.
-Bohr, Supek, and Heisenberg describe the meeting differently.
+In a 2016 assessment by Alex Wellerstein, the nuclear historian asserts that the truth of the Copenhagen meeting is that "we’ll never know, and it probably isn’t that important in the scheme of things".
+Nevertheless, he argues that Frayn's play creates a false balance in ascribing undue credibility to the theory (rejected by almost all historians) that Heisenberg sabotaged the German nuclear program, a theory Heisenberg did not directly advocate (being misquoted by Jungk) but also did not publicly dispute.
+The play was accurate in not portraying the Nazis as narrowly failing to obtain the bomb, but there were many other far more plausible reasons for their failure.
+On the other hand, Wellerstein praised the play for the moral questions it raised and for creating public interest in history.